GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

 ## What the Script Does
-The script processes selected forest/tree cover datasets, harmonizes them for comparison, and produces an “agreement layer”.
+The script processes selected forest/tree cover datasets, harmonizes them for comparison, and produces the **“forest agreement layer”**.
 This layer (FAL) identifies where datasets align or disagree, highlighting areas where multiple map sources point in the same direction.

 **Key steps performed by the script:**
 1. Load and prepare the input datasets